oneapi-src/visual-quality-inspection/README.md

 > **Note** If WSL is installed and not opening, goto Start ---> Turn Windows feature on or off and make sure Windows Subsystem for Linux is checked.
 Restart the system after enabling it for the changes to reflect.

+###Notices & Disclaimers
+Performance varies by use, configuration, and other factors.
+Learn more on the [Performance Index site](https://edc.intel.com/content/www/us/en/products/performance/benchmarks/overview/).
+Performance results are based on testing as of dates shown in configurations and may not reflect all publicly available updates.
+See backup for configuration details.
+No product or component can be absolutely secure.
+Your costs and results may vary.
+Intel technologies may require enabled hardware, software, or service activation.
+© Intel Corporation.
+Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
+Other names and brands may be claimed as the property of others.

+## Appendix

+**Date Testing Performed**: July 2022

+**Configuration Details and Workload Setup**: Azure Standard_D4_v5 (Intel(R) Xeon(R) Platinum 8370C CPU @ 2.80GHz), 1 Socket, 2 Cores per Socket, 2 Threads per Core, Turbo: On, 16 GB total memory, Ubuntu 20.04.4 LTS, Kernel: Linux 5.13.0-1025-azure x86_64,
+Framework/Toolkit incl version for Stock: Python 1.8.0, Framework/Toolkit incl version for Intel: Intel® Extension for PyTorch 1.8.0,Intel® Neural Compressor 1.12, ML algorithm: VGG16, Dataset: Pill Data Image Dataset with ~300 Samples, Precision: FP32, INT8

+**Testing performed by** Intel Corporation